 Now that you’ve got your high-interest debt paid off, your focus is to grow your savings.
 That’s 3-6 months of monthly expenses, not 3-6 months of monthly income.
 That needs to be said as some people spend more than what they bring in.

 This step, you can do at your own pace, you’re no longer racing the clock.
 Fast is good, but slow is fine too.
 Slow progress is better than no progress.

 In fact, I’d argue that it’s better to be slow and focus on (1) having insurance and (2) improving skills and increasing income than to complete this step as fast as possible.
 As we can see in this pandemic, if both also don’t have, then 12-24 months’ worth of expenses may not even be enough…

 There are two main ways to earn more:

 The money, in my humble opinion, should be kept at places that are easy enough, yet hard enough to access.
 Here are some good options to put your emergency money – 5 Best Places to Save Money in Malaysia, Ranked

 Estimated time: lifelong

 Now, finally, we have arrived at the investment part.
 If you’re efficient, you’re already investing at Step 3, by doubling your savings-earmarked accounts as low-risk investments.
-But if not, use this article as a guide – What to Invest with RM1000: 15 Options You Should Know
+But if not, use this article as a guide – 3 Best Investments in Malaysia (+ The Best Way to Invest Your Money)

 Important: Whatever you do, do NOT skip Steps 1-3!